mmcinnestaylor/COP4610-Project2/README.md

 How to run Part 1:
 * go to the part1 directory
 * call "make .PHONY" to compile and strace both exectuables, outputting to the respective log files
 * .PHONY will include a target to sdiff both log files and output to file "diff.txt"
+* NOTE: sdiff returns a negative value so Makefile will print that the target failed, this is not the case, however
 * cat diff.txt to see the additional six lines

 How to run part 2: